MindSwipe/blog/c#2wasm/entry.md

 ## Let's get to it

+Before we start writing any code, you should know that the entire source code is available in the [MyWasmSolution directory](MyWasmSolution/), so if you get stuck or just want to see the final product you can check it out.

 ### Compiling C\# to WASM

 Let's actually start creating our WASM application by creating our C# scaffold.